Anticipating a ‘second wave’ — and when and how SA should try to prevent or mitigate it

 Countries implement public health measures to get transmission under control.
 To get transmission under control, countries have two choices.

-First, they can try to reduce transmission to reduce a peak health demand.
+First, they can try to reduce transmission in order to reduce a peak health demand.
 This is called mitigation.

 Mitigation can be achieved by isolating cases and quarantining close contacts (requiring a robust test and trace capability), adherence to social or physical distancing, wearing masks, hand hygiene and protecting that part of the population with the highest risk of serious illness if they are infected.